-In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea I had been formulating the previous few years: that is, that some homeschooled kids were being raised in boxes with no freedom of choice, no freedom of religion.
-Next, I found Eleanor Skelton’s site – the subtitle of her blog is, “a girl who was raised in a box”!
+In the fall of 2o15 I began reading some WordPress blogs that confirmed an idea I had been formulating the previous few years: that is, that some homeschooled kids were raised in boxes with no freedom of choice, no freedom of religion.
+Next, I found Eleanor Skelton’s site – she was homeschooled, and the subtitle of her blog is, “a girl who was raised in a box”!

-So in an effort to share the love of God with teens who had been homeschooled all of their life, in December of 2015, I created this ‘Mom For Freedom’ web log site through WordPress.
+So in an effort to share the love of God with homeschool graduates — teens who had been homeschooled all of their life — in December of 2015, I created this ‘Mom For Freedom’ web log site through WordPress.
 What I want to offer my readers is a second chance to know God and His love for them.

-Your parents may have viewed you as a robot whom they would program into an exact replica of themselves.
-You may now be quite bitter.
+Did your parent view you as a robot whom they would program into an exact replica of themselves?
+If so, you may now be quite bitter.
 You may have given up on God.

 He does exist; He is good; He is a God of grace and mercy; He is actively pursuing you.
 If you did not get to know Him personally in your childhood, please don’t give up on Him.
 He is calling out to you.
 He wants you to believe Him.
 He wants to give you His Spirit, His very life.